tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 Complete source code is available in [SecureWrite example](examples/SecureWrite/SecureWrite.ino).

 ## Writing in Batches
-InfluxDB client for Arduino can write data in batches.
+InfluxDB client for Arduino can also write data in batches.
 A batch is simply a set of points that will be sent at once.
 To create a batch, the client will keep all points until the number of points reaches the batch size and then it will write all points at once to the InfluDB server.
 This is often more efficient than writing each point separately.

 ### Timestamp
 If using batch writes, the timestamp should be employed.
-Timestamp specifies the time where data was gathered and it is used in the form of a number of seconds (milliseconds, etc) from epoch (1.1.1970) UTC.
+Timestamp specifies the time when data was gathered and it is used in the form of a number of seconds (milliseconds, etc) from epoch (1.1.1970) UTC.
-If points have no timestamp assigned, InfluxDB assigns timestamp at the time of writing, which could happen much later than the data has been obtained, because final batch write will happen when the batch is full (or when [flush buffer](#buffer-handling-and-retrying) is forced).
+If points have no timestamp assigned, InfluxDB assigns a timestamp at the time of writing, which could happen much later than the data has been obtained, because the final batch write will happen when the batch is full (or when [flush buffer](#buffer-handling-and-retrying) is forced).

-InfuxDB allows sending timestamp in various precisions - nanoseconds, microseconds, milliseconds or seconds.
+InfuxDB allows sending timestamps in various precisions - nanoseconds, microseconds, milliseconds or seconds.
 The milliseconds precision is usually enough for using on Arduino.
-Maximum avavailable precision is microseconds.
-Setting to nanosecond will just add zeroes for microseconds fraction.
+The maximum avavailable precision is microseconds.
+Setting the timestamp to nanoseconds will just add zeroes for microseconds fraction and will not improve timestamp accuracy.

 The client has to be configured with a time precision.
-The default settings is not using the timestamp, which means server will assign timestamp.
-The `setWriteOptions` functions allow setting custom `WriteOptions` params and one of them is __write precision__:
+The default settings is to not use the timestamp, which means that the server will assign a timestamp when the data is written to the database.
+The `setWriteOptions` functions allows setting custom `WriteOptions` params and one of them is __write precision__:
 ``` cpp
 // Set write precision to milliseconds.
 Leave other parameters default.
 client.setWriteOptions(WriteOptions().writePrecision(WritePrecision::MS));
 ```
-When a write precision is configured, the client will automatically assign current time to the timestamp of each written point, which doesn't have a timestamp assigned.
+When a write precision is configured, the client will automatically assign the current time to the timestamp of each written point which doesn't have a timestamp assigned.

-If you want to manage timestamp on your own, there are several ways how to set timestamp explicitly.
+If you want to manage timestamp on your own, there are several ways to set the timestamp explicitly.
-- `setTime(WritePrecision writePrecision)` - Sets timestamp to actual time in desired precision
+- `setTime(WritePrecision writePrecision)` - Sets the timestamp to the actual time in the desired precision
-- `setTime(unsigned long long timestamp)` -  Sets timestamp in an offset since epoch.
+- `setTime(unsigned long long timestamp)` -  Sets the timestamp to an offset since the epoch.
 Correct precision must be set InfluxDBClient::setWriteOptions.
-- `setTime(String timestamp)` - Sets timestamp in an offset since epoch.
+- `setTime(String timestamp)` - Sets the timestamp to an offset since the epoch.
 Correct precision must be set InfluxDBClient::setWriteOptions.

-The `getTime()` method allows copying timestamp between points.
+The `getTime()` method allows copying the timestamp between points.

 ### Configure Time
-Dealing with timestamps, and also validating server or CA certificate, requires the device has correctly set time.
-This can be done with just one line of code:
+Dealing with timestamps, and also validating server or CA certificate, requires that the device has correctly set the time.
+This can be done with one line of code:
 ```cpp
 // Synchronize time with NTP servers and set timezone
 // Accurate time is necessary for certificate validaton and writing in batches
 // For the fastest time sync find NTP servers in your area: https://www.pool.ntp.org/zone/
 configTzTime("PST8PDT", "pool.ntp.org", "time.nis.gov");
 ```
 The `configTzTime` function starts the time synchronization with NTP servers.
-The first parameter specifies timezone information, which is important for distinguishing UTC and a local timezone and for daylight saving changes.
+The first parameter specifies the timezone information, which is important for distinguishing between UTC and a local timezone and for daylight saving changes.
 The last two string parameters are the internet addresses of NTP servers.
 Check [pool.ntp.org](https://www.pool.ntp.org/zone) for address of some local NTP servers.

 Timezone string details are described at [https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html](https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html).